JiaoranWang/Reconfigurable_Antenna_NearField_DistribAnalysis/README.md

 # Near-field Coupling and Current Distribution Evaluation on Reconfigurable Antenna

-# Near-field Coupling and Current Distribution Evaluation on Reconfigurable Antenna

  the electrical field (E-field) distributions of Tx–Rx antenna system with a homogeneous phantom and the surface current distribution (J-surf) of the Rx antenna Are evaluated.